Texas is still reeling from devastating winter storms and for some, recovery could take months - KESQ

 As of early Monday morning, more than 15,700 people were without power across the state, according to poweroutage.us.
 Texas Gov. Greg Abbott said Sunday he expected all power to be fully restored to every house by late Sunday or Monday.

-Meanwhile some 8.8 million people — nearly a third of the state’s total population — were still experiencing water disruptions Sunday evening, according to Gary Rasp, media specialist for the Texas Commission on Environmental Quality.
+Meanwhile some 8.7 million people — nearly a third of the state’s total population — were still having water disruptions Monday morning, according to Gary Rasp, media specialist for the Texas Commission on Environmental Quality.

-The disruptions have impacted more than 1,200 public water systems in 199 counties in the state, Rasp said, adding that about 147 public water systems serving “just under” 120,000 people were still nonoperational.
+The disruptions have affected more than 1,200 public water systems, Rasp said, adding that systems serving “just under” 120,000 people were still not operational.

-About 258 boil water notices had been rescinded as of Sunday evening, Rasp said.
+About 285 boil water notices had been rescinded as of Monday morning, Rasp said.

-The city of Galveston announced Sunday morning it had lifted its boil water notice and removed water restrictions as “the system has been stabilized and the water supply is sufficient,” officials said on Facebook.

-Houston officials also said Sunday they were lifting the boil water notice that had been in place since Wednesday, after confirming tap water met regulatory standards and was safe to drink.

 “Customers should flush their water system by running cold-water faucets for at least one minute, cleaning automatic ice makers by making and discarding several batches of ice, and running water softeners through a regeneration cycle,” Houston officials said in a news release.